 reasonable and prudent so as to give a true and fair view of the state

-Act for safeguarding the assets of the Company and for preventing and detecting fraud and other
+Act for safeguarding the assets of the Company and for preventing and

-- That the annual financial statements have been prepared on a going
+- that the annual financial statements have been prepared on a going

-- That proper internal financial controls were in place and that the
+- that proper internal financial controls were in place and that the

-financial controls were adequate and were operating effectively.
+financial controls were adequate and were operating effectively;

-- That systems to ensure compliance with the provisions of all
+- that systems to ensure compliance with the provisions of all

 applicable laws were in place and were adequate and operating

 In accordance with the ''Green Initiative'', the Company has been sending

 the Annual Report / Notice of AGM in electronic mode to those

-Shareholders whose e-mail Ids are registered with the Company and / or
+Shareholders whose email Ids are registered with the Company and / or

 the Depository Participants.